Dysport Injections

 How long will your results last?

-The results usually last for 3-4 months.
+The results usually last for up to 5 months.
 Depending on the area being treated, smoothing the wrinkle may require a series of 3 to 5 injections; the spacing and amount of solution injected into each treatment location depends on the desired results.

 Safety information